-As of the time of writing, there is no mention of unhosted wallets (also referred to as self-hosted wallets).
+At the time of writing, there was no mention of unhosted wallets (also referred to as self-hosted wallets).

-As of June 1st, 2020, entities engaged in virtual currencies are considered MSBs and are required to register with FINTRAC.
+As of 1 June 2020, entities engaged in virtual currencies are considered MSBs and must register with FINTRAC.

-Not only do AML Regulations apply to VASPs but also, in most cases, Securities regulations may apply to VASPs who might need to get licensed.
+Not only do anti-money laundering (AML) Regulations apply to virtual asset service providers (VASPs), but also, in most cases, securities regulations may apply to VASPs who might need to get licensed.

 The Canadian Securities Administrators (CSA) is an umbrella organisation of Canada's provincial and territorial securities regulators.
-It has published guidance in the form of a number of "staff notices" with respect to virtual currencies with a view to addressing the rapidly evolving developments related to virtual currencies.
-And has confirmed that crypto exchanges do need to be registered with a securities regulator as they deal with "crypto contracts".
+It has published guidance in the form of several "staff notices" concerning virtual currencies to address the rapidly evolving developments related to virtual currencies.
+It has been confirmed that crypto exchanges do need to be registered with a securities regulator as they deal with "crypto contracts."

 Reporting obligations: when receiving virtual currency in an amount equivalent to $10,000 or more in a single transaction, VASPs must submit a large virtual currency transactions report to FINTRAC.